 Urban Forest Fire Mitigation

-Red Deer Emergency Service's Fire Prevention team and Parks and Public Works collaborate to assess the fire risk to the public and property through an annual Wildfire Management Mitigation Strategy.
-Through this process, we proactively identify potential issues and areas of concern, and take action to reduce fuel loads in these areas.
+- Assessment of Risk: Working in collaboration with Red Deer Emergency Service’s Fire Prevention team, Parks & Public Works assesses the fire risk in our urban forest network throughout the city.
+Through this process, we proactively identify potential areas of concern and then take action to mitigate these risks.

-From December 2025 to March 2026, our wildfire mitigation work will include:
+From December 2025 to March 2026, our wildfire mitigation work included:

 1. Heritage Ranch - upper area